skuzzle/restrict-imports-enforcer-rule/README.md

 ```

 ## Static imports
-Matching static imports is also possible (though it is quite a hack given the current implementation).
-Just prefix your
+Matching static imports is also possible but the `static ` prefix must be explicitly mentioned:
-pattern with `static `:
 ```xml
 	<bannedImport>static org.junit.Assert.*</bannedImport>
 ```
-Inclusions and exclusion will work the same way.
+Inclusions and exclusion will work identically.

 ## Test code
 By default, test code is not subject to the banned import checks.
 You can enable analysis